cypress-io/cypress-documentation/source/guides/guides/environment-variables.md

 ## Option #5: Plugins

 Instead of setting environment variables in a file, you can use plugins to dynamically set them with Node code.
 This enables you to do things like use `fs` and read off configuration values and dynamically change them.

-For example, if you use {% url dotenv https://github.com/motdotla/dotenv#readme %} package to read the `.env` file, you could then grab the needed environment variables from the `process.env` object and place them into `config.env` to make available in the tests:
+For example, if you use the {% url dotenv https://github.com/motdotla/dotenv#readme %} package to read the `.env` file, you could then grab the needed environment variables from the `process.env` object and place them into `config.env` to make available in the tests:

 ```
 // .env file